librespot-org/librespot/README.md

 closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.

+**I will be very busy with other stuff until July, and won't be able to dedicate much time to librespot.
+Please keep using it and open issues, but it's likely I won't be able to answer them until then.
+Non-trivial pull requests will probably not be reviwed either.**

 ## Building
 Rust 1.15.0 or later is required to build librespot.